Loekiboy/Snow_flake_extension/README.md

 ### Snow Accumulation
 When enabled, snowflakes will land at the bottom of the screen and form a snow pile.
 They transform into small snowballs upon landing.

+### Accumulate on Objects (Beta)
+Snowflakes can stick to elements on the page, such as navigation bars, images, and text blocks.
+This uses smart collision detection to create a realistic accumulation effect on the page content itself.

 ## 🔧 Customization